Dre Campbell Farm

 5. Garlic Spray

+Finally, use this DIY spray right away.
 Spray your plants with it once a week to help prevent any fungus from taking hold.
-Be sure to reapply after a rain or watering your plants.

 6. Cow Urine

 Yes, you read that right!
-Cow urine is actually a great all-natural fungicide that has been used in some cultures.
+Cow urine is an excellent all-natural fungicide used in some cultures.

-It’s believed to have antifungal properties, which can help shield your plants from certain fungal pathogens.
+It’s believed to have antifungal properties [3], which can help shield your plants from specific fungal pathogens.

-Use 100 ml of fresh cow urine, diluted with 1 liter of water, directly on the leaves of the plant.
+Use 100 ml of fresh cow urine, diluted with 1 liter of water, directly on the plant leaves.

 7. Papaya Leaf Spray

-All you need to do is take 2 pounds of fresh papaya leaves and grind them into a paste.
-Now add this to a bucket with 3 gallons of water and let it soak overnight.
+You only need to take 2 pounds of fresh Carica papaya leaves and grind them into a paste.
+Next, add the paste to a bucket with 3 gallons of water and let it soak overnight.

-The next day, add 2 tablespoons of liquid soap and stir it.
-Now strain it, and then take a spray bottle and fill it up with the solution.
+The next day, add two tablespoons of liquid soap and stir it.
+Strain it, then fill a spray bottle with the solution.

 Shake it up, and then you’re ready to go.
-Spray infected crops once every two weeks as a control treatment.
+Use it to spray infected crops once every two weeks as a control treatment.

 8. Clove Oil